 Fellows will receive a $5,000 stipend.
 All participants are expected to attend the weekly seminar.

 The IRADAC Dissertation Fellowship is open to all students working on the the African Diaspora broadly defined.
 Applicants must be within the last year of completing their dissertation.

 Faculty reference letter (from the Program EO or dissertation advisor) describing the research and the student’s progress should be submitted at http://www.gc.cuny.edu/iradacapp.

 Applicants must submit a one-page abstract of their dissertation project along with a timeline for completion.
 Applicants should also submit an approved dissertation proposal including a detailed chapter outline.
 A writing sample (e.g., chapter from the dissertation) and a CV are also required.
 Applicants should submit their materials to the following link: http://www.gc.cuny.edu/iradacapp.

-Recipients will be notified by May 12th, 2017.
-A mandatory informal and organizational meeting for all recipients will be held at 12:00 pm on May 18th, 2017 in room 8306.
+Applicants are encouraged to attend the current IRADAC Dissertation Fellows Symposium, “Black Global Desires: Freedom & Constraints” on May 4, 2018.
+Recipients will be notified by May 4, 2018.
+A mandatory organizational meeting for all recipients will be held at 12:00 pm on May 10, 2018 in room 8306

 For additional information please contact:

 IRADAC – Institute for Research on the African Diaspora